jburzynski/TypeGenDocs/source/whatisgenerated.rst

 * The C# property/field is annotated with the *TsDefaultValue* attribute
 * The C# property/field has a non-default value
-* A default value is specified for the generated property's type in either the *defaultValuesForTypes* config parameter
+* A default value is specified for the generated property's type in either the *defaultValuesForTypes* CLI parameter or the *GeneratorOptions.DefaultValuesForTypes* property

 The order of checking for a default value to use is the same as listed above (first *TsDefaultValueAttribute*, then the member's value, then default value for a TS type).